 - 18. In its ANR, each Discharger shall describe how proposed sediment management activities meet maintenance channel objectives for that reach.
 Selection and prioritization of sediment management activities shall consider: (1) channel capacity conditions; (2) hydraulic constrictions; (3) sediment, channel dimension, and roughness objectives; (4) how the activity will address short-term flood management needs; and (5) whether proposed maintenance activities will result in longer-term habitat and water quality benefits consistent with the maintenance strategy for that reach. - 19.
 Targeted and localized sediment removal shall occur in limited areas that do not exceed the following limits set for each Discharger: - a.
 Napa County Flood Control District: 500 contiguous linear feet of channel.
-Sediment removal in areas greater than 500 linear feet will require Project Specific Notification;

-b.
-San Mateo County:
+Sediment removal in areas greater than 500 linear feet will require Project Specific Notification; - b.
+San Mateo County: - i.

-- i.
 Unmodified Natural Channels and Modified Channels: (1) 500 contiguous linear feet and 3,750 square feet of channel; - ii.
 Culverts and Crossings: 150 contiguous linear feet and 1,125 square feet of channel; - iii.
-A Total, Annual Limit: 1,500 linear feet in a given year total for all channel types, and 18,750 square feet.
-No more than 10 sediment removal projects will occur in a given year, per NMFS guidance; and - c.
-Contra Costa County Flood Control District: total area of sediment removal, in combination with the other temporary and permanent impacts shall not exceed the area used for calculating the project fee. - i.
-100, 250, and 1,000 contiguous linear feet of channel at sites located in, as previously defined, natural channels, engineered earthen channels, and concrete channels, respectively; - ii.
-Sediment removal is limited to 1,000, 1,500, and 5,000 linear feet per stream, in natural, engineered earthen, and concrete channels, respectively.
-Sediment removal in areas greater than these limits will require Project Specific Notification; - iii.
-At locations around bridges, culverts, storm drain outlets, trash racks and other trash capture devices, and water diversion inlets, the limit will not exceed 100 contiguous linear feet in natural channels and 200 contiguous linear feet in concrete channels; and - d.
-Sonoma County Water Agency: 500 contiguous linear feet of channel.
-Sediment removal areas greater than 500 linear feet will require a Project Specific Notification.
+Total, Annual Limit: 1,500 linear feet in a given year total for all channel types, and 18,750 square feet.
+No more than 10 sediment removal projects will occur in a given year, per NMFS guidance; and c.
+Contra Costa County Flood Control District: total area of sediment removal, in combination with the other temporary and permanent impacts shall not exceed the area used for calculating the project fee.